The benefits of a complete fiber connection

 Fiber to the home is a 100% fiber solution and the choice of Mainstream Fiber Networks.

 We always provide 100% fiber cables wired directly into the business or residence.
-The process starts with construction of a fiber backbone that runs along a main road.
+The process starts with the construction of a fiber backbone that runs along a main road.
 Once the main network of fiber is completed, Mainstream will directly a network fiber cables off of the backbone structure to individual homes.
 We know the impact fiber can have on the community and individual lives and are committed to using only fiber infrastructure, as opposed to any copper or coaxial telephone line cables.

 Fiber optics provide the fastest, most reliable form of internet service.
 These cables operate using light instead of copper wire, meaning that fiber cables will not deteriorate as fast a copper and can be easily upgraded in the future as technology advances and internet speeds increase.